CR-Net: Scaling Parameter-Efficient Training with Cross-Layer Low-Rank Structure: CR-Net : Cross-layer residual network for LLM pre-training

 \subsection{Observation: previous-Layer and low-Rank term present a better activation approximation}

-Existing studies have demonstrated that the activations in LLMs exhibit intrinsic low-rank structural properties \cite{cui2020active,huh2021low,yu2023compressing,liu2025cola} and thus low-rank approximations of activation matrices achieve acceptable reconstruction fidelity, making pre-training a model with low-rank parameters possible.
-Furthermore, empirical evidence from \cite{liu2024minicache,brandon2024reducing} highlights inter-layer activation correlations, suggesting that historical activations from preceding layers may encode critical information for current layer computations.
-Different from those existing observations, we have found a critical structural characteristic that \textbf{the difference between activations of adjacent layers} exhibit a significant \textbf{low-rank properties}.
+Existing studies have demonstrated that the activations in LLMs exhibit intrinsic low-rank structural properties \citep{cui2020active,huh2021low,yu2023compressing,liu2025cola} and thus low-rank approximations of activation matrices achieve acceptable reconstruction fidelity, making pre-training a model with low-rank parameters possible.
+Furthermore, empirical evidence from \citep{liu2024minicache,brandon2024reducing} highlights inter-layer activation correlations, suggesting that historical activations from preceding layers may encode critical information for current layer computations. {Unlike existing observations, we have found a critical structural characteristic that \textbf{the difference between activations of adjacent layers} exhibits a significant \textbf{low-rank property}.}

 \textbf{Estimating activation from the historical layer and low-rank difference. }For $l=2,3,\cdots,L$, consider the following estimation for the activation $Y_l^{\text{P}}$ as follows: